tl-its-umich-edu/course-inventory/README.md

 Use `^C` to stop the running MySQL container, or -- if you used the detached flag `-d` with `docker-compose up` -- use `docker-compose down`.

 Data in the MySQL database will persist after the container is stopped.
 The MySQL data is stored in a volume mapped to the `.data/` directory in the project.
 To completely reset the database, delete the `.data` directory.

+##### A Typical Development Cycle With Docker

+1. Build images for all services…

+    ```
+    docker-compose build
+    ```

+2. Run the DB service, `mysql`, in the background…

+    ```
+    docker-compose up -d mysql
+    ```
+    The `-d` option (short for `--detach`), detaches the process from the terminal, and will "Run containers in the background, print new container names."

+    * If you need to see the console output of the `mysql` service while it runs in the background, use the `logs` command and the service name…

+        ```
+        docker-compose logs mysql
+        ```

+3. Run the main application service, `job`, in the foreground…

+    ```
+    docker-compose up job
+    ```

+    That will show the output from `job`, then return you to the shell prompt.

+4. Do some development of `job`'s code.
+(Go ahead, we'll wait.)

+5. When ready to run `job` again, use the same command as before…

+    ```
+    docker-compose up job
+    ```

+    As before, that will show the output from `job`, then return you to the shell prompt.

+    This will work as long as `docker-compose.yml` is configured to mount the project source code directory as `/app` in the container.

+    * If the container is not running with the project source code mounted as `/app`, then most code changes will require you to _specify that the service needs to be rebuilt_…

+        ```
+        docker-compose up --build job
+        ```
+6. Repeat the previous two steps (4 and 5) as necessary.

 #### With a Virtual Environment